montezume/react-library-starter/README.md

-# Opionated Starter for creating React libraries
+# Opinionated Starter for creating React libraries

 more docs to come